folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 ### Generating circulation actions associated with a user barcode

 In the **Search & filter** pane, type or paste a **User barcode** into the box.

+If you don't know the user's barcode, click **Patron look-up** to open the user search box and search for that user's record

 ### Generating circulation actions associated with an item barcode